idfx/idfx.github.io/docs/blog/posts/autodesk.md

 <figure markdown> ![Lightning electric motorcycle AR 3](/images/autodesk/light3.jpeg "Lightning electric motorcycle AR 3"){width="300px"} <figcaption>Lightning electric motorcycle AR 3</figcaption></figure>

-This was the work I did for the Autodesk Gallery in San Francisco.
-It involved solving a few technical challenges to meet the client requirements in terms of what could be used to start the AR experiencies.
+This project presented several technical challenges to fulfill the client's specifications regarding AR experience activation.
+The requirement was to create a completely seamless interaction, eliminating visible markers and instead utilizing only the physical objects themselves as triggers.
+This approach demanded innovative solutions to maintain both functionality and user experience quality.

 <!-- more -->

 I worked on 3 different applications for this project:

-- The Lightning electric motorcycle
+- The Lightning electric motorcycle, where I used the bike as a
 - The NEST Digital Twin
 - The LEVVEL project in Afsluitdijk, Netherlands